McNopper/ZeroInfinity/README.md

 ### Conclusion

-Using this approach, other indeterminate forms could be expressed as interval arithmetics and solved to equations as well.
+Using this approach, other indeterminate forms could be expressed as an interval and solved to equations as well.

 *ToDo:*
 *Add investigation, if the algebraic structure is more than a mathematical Ring.*